-The Company has two classes of common stock, Class A and Class B. Basic and diluted (loss) earnings per share attributable to common stockholders for Class A and Class B common stock were the same because they are entitled to the same liquidation and dividend rights.
+The Company has two classes of common stock, Class A and Class B. Basic and diluted (loss) earnings per share attributable to common stockholders of the Company's Class A and Class B Common Stock (see "Note 14.
+Stockholders' Equity") are the same because they are entitled to the same liquidation and dividend rights.

 The Company computes (loss) earnings per share using the two-class method required for participating securities.
 The two-class method requires net income to be allocated between common stock and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
 In periods where the Company has net losses, losses are not allocated to participating securities as they are not required to fund the losses.
-The Company considers redeemable convertible preferred stock to be participating securities as preferred stockholders have rights to participate in dividends with the common stockholders.
+Prior to its conversion to common stock in connection with the Company's IPO in September 2020, the Company considered redeemable convertible preferred stock to be participating securities as preferred stockholders had rights to participate in dividends with the common stockholders.

 Basic (loss) earnings per share is computed by dividing net (loss) income attributable to common stockholders by the weighted average number of common shares outstanding during the period.
 Weighted average number of common shares outstanding includes contingently issuable shares where there is no circumstance under which those shares would not be issued.
 The Co-Chief Executives' Performance-Vesting Founders Awards (see "Note 15.
 Stock-Based Compensation") once vested are settled in shares of common stock on the third anniversary of the applicable vesting date or, if earlier, upon a qualifying change in control event or to satisfy tax withholding requirements.
-At the time of vesting, these shares are contingently issuable and included in the weighted average number of common shares outstanding for basic (loss) earnings per share.
+At the time of vesting, these shares are contingently issuable and are included in the weighted average number of common shares outstanding for basic (loss) earnings per share.

-The Company computes diluted (loss) earnings per share under a two-class method where income is reallocated between common stock, potential common stock and participating securities.
-Stock-based awards that contain vesting provisions contingent on achievement of performance or market conditions are included in the computation of diluted (loss) earnings per share, if dilutive, from the beginning of the period or date of issuance if later, if all necessary conditions to vest have been satisfied during the period.
-If all conditions have not been met by the end of the period, dilutive (loss) earnings per share includes the number of shares that would be issuable if the end of the period were the end of the contingency period.
+The Company computes diluted (loss) earnings per share under a two-class method.
+For periods when the Company has net income, net income is reallocated between common stock, potential common stock and participating securities.
+Stock-based awards that contain vesting provisions contingent on achievement of performance or market conditions are included in the computation of diluted earnings per share, if dilutive, from the beginning of the period or date of issuance if later, if all necessary conditions to vest have been satisfied during the period.
+If all conditions have not been met by the end of the period, dilutive earnings per share includes the number of shares that would be issuable if the end of the period were the end of the contingency period.
 Potential common stock includes stock options, RSAs, and RSUs computed using the treasury stock method.
-For periods where the Company has net losses, diluted (loss) earnings per share is the same as basic (loss) earnings per share as their effect is anti-dilutive.
+For periods where the Company has net losses, diluted loss per share is the same as basic loss per share, because potentially dilutive shares are excluded from the computation of loss per share as their effect is anti-dilutive.